Back Pain and Disorders of the Spine

 In another recent case, the claimant was diagnosed with spondylosis.
 Her doctor also found that the claimant was tender over the incision in her back with limited range of motion.
 The employer’s plan administrator, Unum, denied benefits, finding her “complaints of pain to be subjective and ‘not consistent’ with the objective findings.”
 However, the court found that it was an abuse of discretion for Unum to deny the claimant’s disability benefits claim.
 The medical experts repeatedly examined the claimant, and each evaluation resulted in objective diagnoses of medical conditions that caused her chronic back pain.
 The contrary medical evidence was minimal, the court found.
 The court discounted the analyses by Unum’s in-house doctors because they were based solely on documentary review instead of personal examination, and each physician that personally examined the claimant found objective evidence of her spinal ailments.
 This case demonstrates the importance of our use of IMEs and FCEs at MyLTDbenefits.com to develop the record based upon firsthand observations of our client by qualified medical providers.

-Contact the long term disability experts at MyLTDbenefits.com to discuss your specific disability and the proper steps to recover your benefits in detail.
+Contact the long term disability experts at MyLTDbenefits.com to discuss your back pain, disorders of the spines and your specific disability claim and the proper steps to recover your all LTD benefits at 262-785-9606.